hchiam/word_gen/README.md

 (The `&&` runs the second command only if the first command works.)

-Input data file: `words/FR.txt`.
-Have at least about 30 words here to get it working, but maybe over a thousand to get more robust/realistic results.
+Input data file: `input.txt`.
+Put at least about 30 words here to have the algorithm working, but maybe over a thousand to get more robust/realistic results.

-Output data file: `outputs/FR.txt`.
+Output data file: `output.txt`.
 See your generated words here! :)

 (You can re-run `python mots_2D_2.py` multiple times if you didn't reset the input words.)